obah2008/Intrusion-detection/README.md

 - Validate detections against the MITRE ATT&CK framework.
 - Build Splunk dashboards and alerts for better visibility.
 - Implement basic automated responses to detections.

+## Lab Setup
+This lab is built on a single VM architecture, a single Ubuntu machine run on VMware